MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 Azure managed disks are block-level storage volumes managed by Azure and used with Azure Virtual Machines.
 Managed disks are like a physical disk in an on-premises server but, virtualized.
 With managed disks, all you have to do is specify the disk size, the disk type, and provision the disk.
 Once you provision the disk, Azure handles the rest.

-This article assumes that as an architect, you've reviewed the [storage options](/azure/architecture/guide/technology-choices/storage-options), and have chosen Azure Disk Storage as the storage service on which to run your workloads.
-The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).
+This article assumes that as an architect, you've reviewed the [storage options](/azure/architecture/guide/technology-choices/storage-options) and chose Azure Disk Storage as the storage service for your workload.
+The guidance in this article provides architectural recommendations that are mapped to the principles of the [Well-Architected Framework pillars](/azure/well-architected/pillars).

+This guide focuses on how to make decisions about Azure managed disks.
+But managed disks are a critical dependency of Azure Virtual Machines (VMs).
+As a prerequisite, read and implement the recommendations in [Azure Well-Architected Framework perspective on Virtual Machines and scale sets](virtual-machines.md).

 > [!IMPORTANT]
 >
-> **How to use this guide**
+>**How to use this guide**
 >
-> Each section has a *design checklist* that presents architectural areas of concern along with design strategies localized to the technology scope.
+>Each section has a *design checklist* that presents architectural areas of concern along with design strategies localized to the technology scope.
 >
-> Also included are *recommendations* on the technology capabilities or deployment topologies that can help materialize those strategies.
-The recommendations don't represent an exhaustive list of all configurations available for Azure Disk Storage and their dependencies.
+>Also included are recommendations for the technology capabilities that can help materialize those strategies.
+The recommendations don't represent an exhaustive list of all configurations that are available for Azure Disk Storage and its dependencies.
 Instead, they list the key recommendations mapped to the design perspectives.
-Use the recommendations to build your proof-of-concept or optimize your existing environment.
+Use the recommendations to build your proof-of-concept or to optimize your existing environments.
 >
-> This guide focuses on decisions for Azure managed disks.
-However, managed disks are a critical dependency of Azure Virtual Machines (VMs), so read and implement the recommendations in [Azure Well-Architected Framework perspective on Virtual Machines and scale sets](virtual-machines.md), as well.
->
->  Foundational architecture that demonstrates the key recommendations: [Azure VM baseline architecture](/azure/architecture/virtual-machines/baseline#disks)
+>  Foundational architecture that demonstrates the key recommendations: [Azure VM baseline architecture](/azure/architecture/virtual-machines/baseline#disks).

+**Technology scope**

+This review focuses on the interrelated decisions for the following Azure resources:

+- Azure Disk Storage

 ## Reliability
-### Technology scope
-This review focuses on the interrelated decisions for the following Azure resources:

-- App Service plans

-Managed disks are a critical dependency of Azure Virtual Machines (VMs), so read and implement the recommendations in [Azure Well-Architected Framework perspective on Virtual Machines and scale sets](virtual-machines.md), as well.
-The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures.**
+The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures**.

-The [**Reliability design principles**](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.
+[**Reliability design principles**](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.

-### Design checklist
+#### Design checklist

 Start your design strategy based on the [design review checklist for Reliability](../reliability/checklist.md).
 Determine its relevance to your business requirements while keeping in mind the features and capabilities of Azure Disk Storage.
 Extend the strategy to include more approaches as needed.